openstack/devstack/doc/source/index.rst

 Start with a clean and minimal install of a Linux system.
-DevStack attempts to support the two latest LTS releases of Ubuntu, the latest/current Fedora version, CentOS/RHEL 7, as well as Debian and OpenSUSE.
+DevStack attempts to support the two latest LTS releases of Ubuntu, the latest/current Fedora version, CentOS/RHEL 8 and OpenSUSE.

 If you do not have a preference, Ubuntu 18.04 (Bionic Beaver) is the most tested, and will probably go the smoothest.